MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

-The data source referenced in this example is a simple tab-deliimited text file that contains three columns with the headings "First," "Last," and "Email Address" respectively.
+The data source referenced in this example is a simple tab-delimited text file that contains three columns with the headings "First," "Last," and "Email Address" respectively.